soy-capitan/GothsDayOut/README.md

 ### License

-*This uses the Unlicense, so I could care less if you use it, though there are some bits of freeware in there that require their own stipulations.*
+*My code here uses the Unlicense, so I could care less if you use it, though there are some bits of freeware in there that require their own stipulations.*

-Copyright (c) 2016 **_C.G.
+Mostly Copyright (c) 2016 **_C.G.
 Acharjya_**
+With liberal use of resources from mozilla, bootstrap, javascript, adobe, and on and on..